No looking back: Watson on point as Texans top Jags 26-3

-LONDON (AP) — Deshaun Watson’s most impressive throw Sunday went backward — a flip under pressure to running back Carlos Hyde, whose 7-yard gain set up Houston’s first TD in a 26-3 runaway over the Jacksonville Jaguars.
+“It’s great to play with a quarterback like Deshaun Watson,” said receiver DeAndre Hopkins, the recipient of one of Watson’s two 1-yard TD throws.
+“You see what he can do.
+It was amazing, right?”

-The rugby-style pitch was spot-on perfect for a game in London, where the locals are still recovering from England’s 20-point loss in the World Cup final on Saturday, and now must deal with the added insult of watching their adopted home team, the Jaguars (4-5), getting hammered just as badly.
+Watson’s rugby-style pitch was spot-on perfect for a game in London, where the locals are still recovering from England’s 20-point loss in the World Cup final on Saturday, and now must deal with the added insult of watching their adopted home team, the Jaguars (4-5), getting hammered just as badly.

-But more than anything, the Watson-to-Hyde connection was indicative of both players’ days in general: They were very hard to stop.
+Jaguars linemen Yannick Ngakoue and Taven Bryan had Watson all but wrapped up in the second quarter with the Texans on the move.
+Twisted around 180 degrees and facing his own end zone, Watson saw no one but Hyde, who caught the lateral and took it to the Jacksonville 7.

+“I yelled out ‘Los!,'” Watson said.
+“But the ball was already halfway out of my hand when I yelled it.
+I was just trying to make something happen.”

-Hyde finished with 19 carries for 160 yards for the Texans (6-3), including a 58-yard run that looked headed for a touchdown until Jags safety Jarrod Wilson stripped the ball at the 2.
+The 7-yard gain off the lateral was just the start of things for Hyde.
+He finished with 19 carries for 160 yards for the Texans (6-3), including a 58-yard run in the fourth quarter that looked headed for a touchdown until Jags safety Jarrod Wilson stripped the ball at the 2.

-Watson, meanwhile, finished 22 for 28 for 201 yards and a pair of 1-yard touchdown throws, along with 37 yards running.
-He did it all with his left eye still swollen and red, a week after getting kicked in the face just before throwing the winning touchdown pass against the Raiders.

-Jaguars linemen Taven Bryan and Yannick Ngakoue were swarming Watson as he dropped back to pass in the second quarter with the Texans on the move.
-Seeing nothing downfield as the linemen closed, Watson instead flipped one back to Hyde, who took it to the Jacksonville 7.

-Two plays later, Watson tossed a 1-yarder to Darren Fells for a 9-0 lead.

-In the third quarter, Hyde ripped off a 48-yard gain in a more traditional fashion — finding nothing but air on the right side of the Jaguars line.
-Watson followed with a 21-yard strike to DeAndre Hopkins (eight catches, 48 yards), and Duke Johnson ran it in from the 1 for a 19-3 lead.
+A quarter earlier, Hyde ripped off a 48-yard gain — finding nothing but air on the right side of the Jaguars line.
+Watson followed with a 21-yard strike to Hopkins (eight catches, 48 yards), and Duke Johnson ran it in from the 1 for a 19-3 lead.

 As for Minshew Mania — it could be over.

 In his last start before Nick Foles comes off the injured list, Jaguars quarterback Gardner Minshew went 27 for 47 with two picks and two lost fumbles.
-Almost all of his 309 yards came during garbage time.
+Almost all his 309 yards came during garbage time.
 It was not great film for coach Doug Marrone to review as he decides whether to keep the rookie in the starting spot.

+Minshew went 4-4 as a starter.
+In two starts against Houston, the Jaguars produced one touchdown.

+“It’s not one game.
+It’ll be a body of work,” Marrone said.

 COSTLY AND QUESTIONABLE